-The subject property is currently developed with a one-story, concrete tilt-up building that contains roughly 15,000 square feet of floor area, according to the City.
+The subject property is currently developed with three one-story, concrete tilt-up buildings that in total contain 102,212 square feet of floor area, according to an initial study of the project completed by LSA.
 The property owner intends to demolish the existing improvements and redevelop the site.